 Car Rental vs. Guided Tour Costs

 Guided tours are typically cheaper than renting a car.
 Bus tours are advertised everywhere in Reykjavik, and this competition drives prices down.
-Tours can be 20%-50% cheaper than the daily costs of renting a car.
-However, to reduce the cost to travel to Iceland, you will sacrifice a level of freedom.
+Tours can be 20%-50% cheaper than daily travel costs with a car rental.
+However although you will save money, you will also sacrifice a level of freedom when using guided tours.

-Many budget travelers choose to rent camper vans so they can cut out their accommodation costs.
+Once again, many travelers on an Iceland budget trip choose to rent camper vans so they can cut out accommodation costs.
 Camper vans are not that much more expensive than cars, and there are plenty of places to pitch up for the night.

 Food Expenses

 A big part of your Iceland trip cost will come from food.
 It should not surprise you that food is expensive here.
-Everything is imported, which drives up costs, and these costs are passed on to you.
+This is yet another area where imports drive up costs, and these costs are passed on to you.

 The best piece of advice is to cook your own meals.
-Groceries are significantly cheaper than restaurant meals.
-In Reykjavik, they’re up to 20% cheaper than they are in the rest of the country.
+Local Grocery stores provide significantly cheaper meals than restaurants.
+In fact, they’re up to 20% cheaper in Reykjavik than they are in the rest of the country.

-Eating out may be desirable, but prepare to pay $25-30 per person per meal in a budget restaurant.
+Eating out may be desirable, but prepare to pay $25-30 per person per meal, even in a budget restaurant.

 Day Tours/Activities

-Thankfully, the majority of Iceland’s natural attractions are completely free of charge to enter.
-Budget travelers don’t need to pay for any extra activities to make the most of their Icelandic adventure.
+Thankfully, most of Iceland’s natural attractions are free of charge, though parking fees apply in many areas.
+Therefore, travelers on a budget Iceland trip don’t need to pay for extra activities to make the most of their Icelandic adventure.

 The cost of day tours depends on the provider, where you are going, and what you want to do.
 Competition in this business is fierce.

-Expect to pay anywhere from $20-$50 per day per trip, on average.
+On average, expect to pay anywhere from $20-$50 per day per trip.

 How Much Does a Trip to Iceland Cost?

 If you’re planning a trip to Iceland, the first thing you need to do is familiarize yourself with Icelandic currency.
 The official currency of Iceland is the Icelandic króna (ISK), which is used for most transactions in the country.
 However, credit and debit cards are widely accepted, especially in urban areas like Reykjavik and popular tourist destinations.
-That being said, it’s still a good idea to carry some cash with you for smaller purchases or in more remote areas where card acceptance may be limited.
+That said, carrying some cash with you for smaller purchases or in more remote areas where card acceptance may be limited is still a good idea.

-When exchanging currency, it’s important to be mindful of exchange rates and fees.
+When exchanging currency, always be mindful of exchange rates and fees.
 Rates can vary depending on where you exchange your money, with airports and tourist areas often offering more expensive rates.
-To save money, it’s often best to withdraw cash from ATMs or use credit cards for purchases since they usually offer more competitive exchange rates.
+To save money, it’s usually best to withdraw cash from ATMs or use credit cards for purchases since they typically offer more competitive exchange rates.

-Now, let’s talk about how much money you’ll actually need to cover your vacation to Iceland:
+Now, let’s talk about the average cost of a trip to Iceland and how much money you’ll actually need to cover your vacation.

-The following numbers are based on two people traveling on a budget, cooking their own meals, avoiding expensive hotels, and not taking into account guided tours.
+The following detailed budget breakdown is based on two people traveling on an Iceland budget, cooking their own meals, avoiding expensive hotels, and not taking any guided tours.
 Airfare costs are also not included.

-An Iceland trip can be done cheaper if you choose to camp, hitchhike, or even couchsurf, but most travelers should expect to spend at least $150 per day during shoulder season or up to $300 or more a day during peak season.
+While a Iceland trip can be cheaper if you camp, hitchhike, or even couchsurf, most travelers should expect to spend at least $150 per day during shoulder season or up to $300 or more a day during peak season.

 How Much is a Trip to Iceland for a Week?

-A week in Iceland is the ideal amount of time to explore this breathtaking country and take in all the sights.
-Of course, if you have more time and money to spare, two to three weeks in Iceland will allow you to drive the entire Ring Road, which is the main road that circles around the perimeter of the island.
+A week in Iceland is long enough to explore this breathtaking country and enjoy all the sights.
+Of course, if you have more time and money to spare, two to three weeks in Iceland will allow you to drive the entire Ring Road, Iceland’s scenic main highway that loops around the entire island.

-To give you an idea of the cost of a week-long trip for two people, here’s a breakdown of some of the expenses you can expect:
+To give you an idea of the cost of a week-long trip for two people, here’s a breakdown of some of the expenses you can expect in your Iceland travel budget based on the costs mentioned above:

 Tips for Traveling to Iceland on a Budget